skadakar/taky-docker-installer/README.md

 rm -rf taky-data/
 ```

-## Method 2: Setting up an itak compatible taky server using docker on digital ocean.
+## Method 2: Setting up a taky server using docker on digital ocean.

 * Setup a 5dollar dropplet on [DigitalOcean](https://digitalocean.com)